Agriculture

 Textile industry holds the largest place in Agro-based industries in India.

-SAMARTH, Pradhan Mantri Kisan SAMPADA yojana and PLISFPI are some government schemes that promote agro-based industries in India.
+SAMARTH, Pradhan Mantri Kisan SAMPADA yojana and PLISFPI are some government schemes to promote the Agro-based industries in India.

 Akshay Pokharkar